 Work toward identifying and resisting all forms of discrimination.
 Remember that prejudice against size and body relates to prejudice based on gender, race, sexuality, class and physical ability.

+NEDIC offers a range of live learning opportunities, in person (in the Toronto area) and virtually, to adults – visit Community Education for details.
 NEDIC's Beyond Images is a free body image and self-esteem curriculum for grades 4-8 available for download in English and in French.
-Visit Body Pride for even more ideas for educators.